Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Tasks and Experiments

-Table~\ref{tab:summary_gen} shows the results of the three models.
-It is shown that SUM-text achieves the overall best performance, although it is a two-stage model with pre-generated shot captions.
-SUM-shot is slightly worse than SUM-text, indicating that better model design needs to be explored for end-to-end video summarization.
-SUM-holistic is consistently worse than SUM-shot, showing the importance of the shot structure in predicting a video summary matching the transition of shots.
-SUM-shot w/o ASR underperforms compared to SUM-shot and SUM-holistic, highlighting ASR's significance in multi-shot understanding.
-Video-ChatGPT is not able to match the performance of our models, potentially due to their weakness in processing multiple scenes and lack of ASR input.
-Video-ChatGPT directly encodes the whole video into a sequence of tokens and may loss a lot of details in the frames, while ours directly feeding frames tokens into LLM without compressing them.
+Table~\ref{tab:summary_gen} shows the results of the models.
+It is shown that MiniGPT4-SUM-holistic is worse than MiniGPT4-SUM-shot, showing the importance of the shot structure in predicting a video summary matching the transition of shots.
+MiniGPT4-SUM-shot w/o ASR underperforms compared to MiniGPT4-SUM-shot and outperforms MiniGPT4-SUM-holistic, highlighting the significance of both audio information and shot structure in multi-shot video understanding.
+Compared VideoChat2-SUM-shot and MiniGPT4-SUM-shot, the former model achieves the best performance, indicating the benefit of advanced vision backbone and video pretraining.
+Video-ChatGPT obtains much worse performance comparing to our models, potentially due to their weakness in processing multiple scenes and building the correlation between visual frames and ASR texts.
+It directly encodes the whole video into a sequence of tokens, potentially losing significant frame details and essential correlation between ASR and visual frames, while ours directly feed frames tokens into the LLM without compressing them.

-Figure~\ref{fig:vis_test} (b) illustrates our SUM-shot model's predictive capabilities.
+Figure~\ref{fig:vis_test} (b) showcases predictive capabilities of our VideoChat2-SUM-shot model.
 The model adeptly narrates event sequences with appropriate emphasis.
-For instance, in the MacBook-example, it not only details the keyboard but also rationalizes the display of various keys, aligning with the ASR data about the touchbar discussion, thus crafting a coherent summary.
-Nonetheless, some predictions, marked in red, are erroneous, such as the non-existent ``returns to a close-up view of the macbook'' shot.
+For instance, it details the backpack's colour and location, and rationalizes the item in the beginning shot, \ie, ``putter pocket'', aligning with the ASR with ``by a male voice in the audio''.
+However, some predictions that marked in red are erroneous, such as the incorrect ``black'' colour and the non-existent ``with a logo on the front'' in the ending shot.
 These inaccuracies likely stem from the LLM's tendency to ``hallucinate'' plausible yet non-factual details.
-Despite these errors, the model demonstrates a proficiency in generating consistent and nuanced summaries, highlighting both the potential of our model and the challenges that our dataset presents for future research.
+Despite these errors, the model demonstrates proficiency in generating consistent and nuanced summaries, highlighting our model's potential and the challenges our dataset presents.